simonebaracchi/rpgbot/README.md

 Roll dices.
 Defaults to 4dF.
 Supports regular and Fate dices, including bonus/maluses, like 2d20, 6d8+3, 8dF, 4dF-2.

+Saved rolls can be defined with `/add` and `/update` (see below).

+  - `/gmroll [<dice>]`

+Similar to `/roll`, but sends the results via private message to the user and the game master(s).
+Due to Telegram restrictions on private message, you will have to send a private message to the bot before being able to receive rolls privately.

   - `/show`

 Shows your character sheet and inventory contents.